koka-lang/libmprompt/README.md

 statically at compile-time but in our library this is a runtime error).

-These primitives are very expressive but can still be strongly typed in simply typed lambda calculus and are thus sound and
+These primitives are very expressive but can still be strongly typed in simply typed lambda calculus and are sound and
 composable:
 ```haskell
 prompt :: (Marker a -> a) -> a